Trustworthy Beijing Based China Tour Operator

 Beijing Shopping

 Shopping in Beijing is becoming more and more convenient.
-Every year new shopping centers, plazas and malls are sprouting up all over the capital.
-Just 20 years ago there were only a few department stores and small bazaars, but now there are many superstores, mega-malls and markets and boutiques where you can buy just about anything you need.
+New shopping centers, plazas and malls have been sprouting up all over the capital.
+30 years ago there were only a few department stores and small bazaars, but now there are many superstores, mega-malls and markets and boutiques where you can buy just about anything you need.

-There are various places to go for shopping, depending on what you expect and the prices you are prepared to pay.
+There are many places to go for shopping in Beijing, depending on what you expect and the prices you are prepared to pay; there are a rich variety of things waiting for you to explore and buy.

 Wangfujing Street